zainabaltahoo/website/content/ar/courses/350/intro/python.md

 ---
 # Page title
-title: مراجعة البايثون
+title: Python review

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.
-linktitle: باثون
+linktitle: Python

 # Date page published
-date: ٢٣-٣-٢٠٢١
+date: 23-3-2021

 # Academic page type (do not modify).
-type: كتاب
+type: Book

 # Position of this page in the menu.
 Remove this option to sort alphabetically.
-weight: ٢
+weight: 2

-draft: لا يوجد
+draft: False

 ---